opendeps/specification/README.md

 # The Open Dependencies project (OpenDeps)

 OpenDeps allows you to express your application's _external runtime dependencies_.
-Clearly communicate what your software component needs to operate and run correctly.
+Using OpenDeps, you use a YAML file to clearly communicate what APIs your software component needs to run correctly.

-Your application requires specific versions of external APIs and other resources.
-Formalising these dependencies helps improve software quality (e.g. earlier integration testing) and operations (e.g. deployment automation) to help you move faster, safely.
+Formalising your application's runtime dependencies helps improve software quality (e.g. earlier integration testing) and operations (e.g. deployment automation) to help you move faster, safely.

 Benefits:
 - Verify dependencies are in place before deploying your app